BakerNet/personal-site/blog/rust_for_web.md

 For me the answer is simple:  I like the act of writing Rust more than the act of writing TypeScript, and I think it's pretty neat that it's even possible to use Rust for Web frontend.

-I was surprised to find out, the developer experience of writing fullstack applications in Rust is actually fantastic thanks to the [Leptos project](https://github.com/leptos-rs/leptos).
+I was surprised to find out the developer experience of writing fullstack applications in Rust is actually fantastic thanks to the [Leptos project](https://github.com/leptos-rs/leptos).

 ## What is Leptos